tywall28-dev/bioinsight-radar/README.md

 Every extracted finding passes two independent gates before appearing in the report:

-1. **Factual support**: is this claim explicitly stated as an established result in the source document?
+1. **Factual support** is this claim explicitly stated as an established result in the source document?
 Research aims, hypotheses, and background statements are rejected.
-2. **Query relevance**: does this claim directly address what you asked?
+2. **Query relevance** does this claim directly address what you asked?
 Methodological details and tangential findings are rejected.

 Both gates must pass.
 Claims that fail either are dropped with a logged reason.